6 Japanese Speaking Practice Activities to Make You More Fluent

-Whether you’re just starting out in your Japanese studies or a seasoned student looking to cross the fluency threshold, it takes a concerted effort to get your speaking skills where you need them to be.
+Whether you’re just starting your Japanese studies or you’re a seasoned student looking to cross the fluency threshold, it takes a concentrated effort to get your speaking skills where you want them to be.

-But here’s the good news: there’s a number of ways you can incorporate Japanese conversation into your everyday life, no matter where you are and no matter what your proficiency level is.
+But here’s the good news: There are plenty of ways to incorporate Japanese speaking into your everyday life, no matter where you are or your proficiency level.

 If you’re already quite advanced, you might be able to offer tutoring services for your native language with Japanese as the language of instruction (you could charge for this, or think of it as an opportunity to practice Japanese while paying it forward… or you could do what this author did, and combine both models by getting paid in coffee and/or ramen).

-Check Craigslist (the “Community” section is where language exchanges usually get posted) or your local online classifieds equivalent for language exchange opportunities.
+You can check your local online classifieds for language exchange opportunities.
 You can also put up a notice on the bulletin board at your local university, ESL school or Japanese restaurant.

-Common sense safety measures apply here—don’t agree to meet a stranger in a dark alley in the dead of night, language exchange partner or not—but as long as you take the normal precautions this can be a fun way to study and make new friends.
+Common sense safety measures apply here—don’t agree to meet a stranger in a dark alley in the dead of night, obviously.
+But as long as you take the normal precautions this can be a fun way to study and make new friends.

-LingQ is particularly cool because not only can you find Japanese speakers to chat with, you can also take advantage of their learning tools and track your progress as you go.
-It’s like a leveled-up language exchange.
-Learn more about what's available here.
+The language learning app LingQ, for example, can help you find Japanese speakers to chat with, and you can take advantage of learning tools and track your progress as you go—it’s like a leveled-up language exchange.
+Learn more about LingQ here.

 2. Find a Japanese Roommate

-Living with a Japanese speaker means you’ll have opportunities to speak Japanese every single day.
+Living with a Japanese speaker means you have opportunities to speak Japanese every single day!
 Hang around with your roommate and their friends enough and you’ll be getting Japanese immersion without even going out the door.

-If your roommate isn’t fluent in your native language, you can even incorporate a language exchange element by agreeing to speak, say, English at breakfast, Japanese at dinner, etc. (With any luck, they’ll even help you up your game when it comes to Japanese cooking!)
+If your roommate isn’t fluent in your native language, you can even incorporate a language exchange element by agreeing to, say, speak English at breakfast, Japanese at dinner, etc. (With any luck, they’ll even help you up your game with Japanese cuisine!)

-There may already be a thriving Japanese community in your city, with plenty of cultural festivals, meetups and more where you can practice speaking the language.
+There may already be a thriving Japanese community in your city, with cultural festivals, meetups and more, where you can practice speaking the language.